How we are helping

 Objective 2: Human development for a productive and healthy society

 Indonesia needs to drive the development of human capital to create the conditions for higher growth.
-We will support Indonesia’s efforts to address the acute problems - such as maternal mortality, child stunting, and poor literacy and numeracy - that limit the productivity of its workforce.
+We will support Indonesia’s efforts to deliver better human services.
+This will see children receiving a better education at school, which will improve the productivity of the workforce, and families experiencing improved health care at clinics.

 Our Australia Awards Scholarships deliver considerable educational dividends for Indonesia’s future leaders as well as valuable people-to-people linkages.
 Areas of study will continue to focus on a broad range of fields relevant to economic, strategic and development outcomes.
 We will promote participation from Eastern Indonesia including East Nusa Tenggara, West Nusa Tenggara, Papua and West Papua.